Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 Warehouse where the product is stored.

 - *Storage shelf at the time of posting*
-Storage shelf where the product is located at the time of the operation.
+Storage shelf where the product is located at the time of the posting.

 - *Storage shelf*
-Storage shelf where the product is usually located.
+Storage shelf where the product is located by default.

 - *Movement*
-Stock movement.
+Number of products moved.

 - *Total stock*
 Total stock of the product.